 Students experiencing non-academic difficulties should contact the Office of Student Affairs at (804) 523-5296.
-Staff is able to help students connect with appropriate community resources.
-The College does not provide personal or mental health counseling.
+Staff is able to helpstudents connect with appropriate community resources.
+Reynolds does not provide personal or mental health counseling.

-FIRST-YEAR INITIATIVES
+FIRST-YEAR INITIATIVES (STUDENT ORIENTATION)

-The Office of First-Year Initiatives supports the College's efforts to provide a successful start for new students at JSRCC by offering on-campus and online orientation programs for new students.
-JSRCC offers two ways for new students to become oriented to the College:
+The Office of First-Year Initiatives supports efforts to provide a successful start for new students at Reynolds by offering on-campus and online orientation programs for new students.
+Reynolds offers two ways for new students to become oriented to the Reynolds:

-- New first-time college students for the fall semester are invited to participate in on-campus orientation known as SOAR (Student Orientation, Advising & Registration). - · Students entering for the fall semester who are unable to participate in SOAR may complete Online SOAR. - Students entering for the spring semester are also encouraged to attend an orientation-only program before classes begin.
+- New first-time college students for the fall semester are invited to participate in on-campus orientation known as SOAR (Student Orientation, Advising & Registration). - Students entering for the fall semester who are unable to participate in SOAR may complete Online SOAR. - Students entering for the spring semester are also encouraged to attend an orientation-only program before classes begin.